 In September 2018 work started on the development of a Eurasian African Bird Migration Atlas.
 This is the first component of the CMS Global Animal Migration Atlas.
 The Eurasian African Bird Migration Atlas is being developed and compiled by EURING.
 We are delighted to be undertaking this project which has long been one of EURING’s key objectives.
 Here we provide an outline of the project and identify key contacts concerning different components of the work.
-Please revisit this page for more detailed information that we will make available as the project develops.
+We currently plan to publish the Atlas online in Spring 2022.

 Organization and key contacts